Zhuinden/flowless/README.md

 `Flow#setHistory(history, direction)` -- Change history to whatever you want.

-See the [Flow][Flow.java] class for other convenient operators.
+See the [Flow](https://github.com/Zhuinden/flowless/blob/master/flow/src/main/java/flow/Flow.java) class for other convenient operators.

 As you navigate the app, Flow keeps track of where you've been.
 And Flow makes it easy to save view state (and any other state you wish) so that when your users go back to a place they've been before, it's just as they left it.

 ### Controlling UI
 Navigation only counts if it changes UI state.
-Because every app has different needs, Flow lets you plug in [your own logic][Dispatcher.java] for responding to navigation and updating your UI.
+Because every app has different needs, Flow lets you plug in [your own logic][https://github.com/Zhuinden/flowless/blob/master/flow/src/main/java/flow/Dispatcher.java] for responding to navigation and updating your UI.

 ### ~~Managing resources~~
 ~~Your app requires different resources when it's in different states; sometimes those resources are shared between states.
 Flow makes it easy to associate resources with keys so they're set up when needed and torn down (only) when they're not anymore.~~